carbonext-tech/api-b2b-docs/docs/calculators.md

 type |	The type identifier from the 'GET Types' request originCode |	The code that the transport will depart from destZipCode |	The code that the transport will arrive at unitValue |	The unit amount to calculate the emissions for (i.e, 10 passengers, 10000 grams, etc.).
-The unit is specified by the field 'requestUnit' from 'GET Types' request
+The unit is specified by the field 'requestUnit' from the 'GET Types' request

 **Response attributes**